ga-wdi-boston/wdi_3_web_hw_html_css/README.md

-# HTML and CSS Homework
+# HTML/CSS Homework

 Design and implement a basic site using HTML/CSS and images.
-Make 6-8 inter-linked pages using the HTML/CSS that we learned today.
-Be as serious, creative or funny as you'd like to be.
+Make 6-8 interlinked pages using the HTML/CSS that we learned today.
+Be as serious, creative, or funny as you'd like to be.

 Make sure you use at least one of each of the following: